mmtk/mmtk-core/docs/tutorial/Tutorial.md

  1. The immortal space is used for objects that the virtual machine or a library never expects to move.
  2. The large object space is needed because MMTk handles particularly large objects differently to normal objects, as the space overhead of copying large objects is very high.
 Instead, this space is used by a separate GC algorithm in the common plan to avoid having to copy them.

 1. Create a new function called `mygc_mutator_prepare(_mutator: &mut Mutator <MyGC<VM>>, _tls: OpaquePointer,)`.
+This function will be called at the preparation stage of a collection (at the start of a collection) for each mutator.
 Its body can stay empty, as there aren't any preparation steps for this GC.
-2. Create a new function called `mygc_mutator_release` that takes the same inputs as the `prepare` function above, and has the following body:
+2. Create a new function called `mygc_mutator_release` that takes the same inputs as the `prepare` function above.
+This function will be called at the release stage of a collection (at the end of a collection) for each mutator.
+It rebinds the allocator for the `Default` allocation semantics to the new tospace.
+When the mutator threads resume, any new allocations for `Default` will then go to the new tospace.
+The function has the following body:
     ```rust
     let bump_allocator = unsafe {
        mutator